Vintage Japanese Cameras

 Nikon F3 Professional 35mm SLR

 First introduced in 1980, the F3 is considered by many to be Nikon's best professional camera.
 The F3 was so in demand that in remained in production until 2002, long after the introduction of the F4 and F5.
-Very similar to the FE, it featured an Aperture Priority mode, and a stepless electronic shutter.
+Similar to the FE, it featured an Aperture Priority mode, and a stepless electronic shutter.
 The F3 is an electronic camera, requiring two L44 cells.
-In the event the batteries run down, the camera can be operated mechanically, but only at 1/60s.
-The camera lacks an accessory shoe, but a dedicated flash can be mounted over the rewind lab as in previous versions of the F series.
+In the event the batteries run down, the camera can be operated mechanically, but only at 1/80s.
+The camera lacks an accessory shoe, but a dedicated flash can be mounted over the rewind knob as in previous versions of the F series.
 Several interchangeable finders were offered.
 I bought this one used to replace my FM that I gave to my grandson when he was taking a photography class in college.

 I often wished Nikon would make a professional digital version of the classic Nikon SLR.
 Nikon finally did that, more or less, with the Nikon Df.
 I think its retro styling is quite evocative of the F3.
 Otherwise, the Df is essentially a D4, minus some features.
 The Df is also smaller and lighter than the other pro Nikons, making it a much more pleasant camera to carry around all day compared to the D4.